-The Patricia F. Waller Scholarship was created to honor Dr. Waller’s many contributions to the field of transportation safety and injury control.
-The scholarship is intended to fund University of Michigan graduate students and senior undergraduate students who elect a curriculum, thesis, or special project that address the human impact of transportation practice.
-Students may represent from all U-M departments and schools who are interested in conducting research on human aspects of transportation safety and issues related to transportation equity.
+The Patricia F. Waller (PFW) Scholarship was created to honor Dr. Waller and is intended to fund scholarships for U-M graduate students and senior undergraduate students who elect a thesis, dissertation, or special project that addresses the human aspect of transportation policy or practice.
+Students may apply from all U-M departments and schools who are interested in conducting research on transportation equity, mobility, or safety with a focus on improving transportation for people.

 2018 Victor Le, Mechanical Engineering ($5,000) Read more.